1. Use a portable fire extinguisher to fight a fire only if:

 Flash Point: Minimum temp at which any

-chemical catches fire in presence of spark and continues to burn even after the
+chemical catches fire in the presence of a spark and continues to burn even after the

 spark (source of fire) is removed.